Shine Like You Mean It

 The world feels bigger, more alive.

-That's what it's like when someone steps into the presence of a person who is truly living Matthew 5:16: "Let your light shine before others, that they may see your good deeds and glorify your Father in heaven."
+That's what it's like when someone steps into the presence of a person who's truly living Matthew 5:16: "Let your light shine before others, that they may see your good deeds and glorify your Father in heaven."
 This isn't a verse about being nice for the sake of being nice.
-It's a commission to illuminate reality, so others can see God for who He is.
+It's a commission to illuminate reality, so others can see God for who He's.

 The truth?
-In both life and business, you are either light in the room or part of the shadows.
+In both life and business, you're either light in the room or part of the shadows.
 There's no neutral.

 Light Is More Than Visibility